RC4ML/Moment/README.md

 $ sudo ./test
 ```
 ### User Interface
 In this part, we introduce the usage of the IO stack.
 The code of the IO stack is head-only and can be easily integrated into your projects.
 We regard NVMe SSDs as block-device, i.e., users should know which SSD logic blocks to access.
-We define `ITEM_SIZE` as the minimal logic block size. `ITEM_SIZE` is usually 512 bytes. `NUM_LBS_PER_SSD` is the total number of logic blocks in each SSD.
+We define `LBS` as the minimal logic block size. `LBS` is usually 512 bytes. `NUM_LBS_PER_SSD` is the total number of logic blocks in each SSD.
 #### Initialize IO stack
 Initialize the IO stack with configurable parameters. `num_ssds` is the total number of SSDs and `num_queue_per_ssd` is the SQ/CQ number of each SSD. `io_submission_TB_num` and `io_completion_TB_num` are the thread block number of IO submission kernels and IO completion kernels, respectively.
 In our evaluated platforms, setting `io_submission_TB_num` to **1** and setting `io_completion_TB_num` to **32** is sufficient to maximize SSD throughput (even for 12 * SSDs).
 ```cpp